Skip to main content

 Key:Mars Family

 Based in Jackson, Wyoming, the Mars family office manages roughly $160 billion built on Mars Inc., the world's largest privately held company with $45 billion in annual revenue.
 Descendants of Frank C. Mars maintain full family control and confidentiality across confectionery, pet care, and food operations.
+The company launched the Mars Impact Fund in February 2026 to fund initiatives across people, pets, and the planet.

 Focus